WorldConvention/covenant/Part 04 – Conjunction.md

 **Consent is the lawful condition of any relation between Persons.**

 It must be _voluntary_, meaning free from coercion.
-It must be _informed_, meaning grounded in truth.
+It must be _informed_, meaning grounded in truth and adapted to each Person's mode of understanding.
 It must be _continuous_, meaning alive and mutual.
 It must be _revocable_, meaning honored even when withdrawn.

 Without consent, there is no relation—only domination.

+**Where Persons differ in cognition, embodiment, or expression, disclosure shall be adapted to ensure genuine understanding.**

+Consent that cannot be comprehended is not consent.
+The duty to ensure understanding falls upon all parties, with greater weight upon those with greater power or familiarity with the terms of relation.

 ### ✦ Section 2 – The Right to Form Union